Mount Rushmore Fireworks Celebration

-A Fireworks Celebration at Mount Rushmore held on July 3, 2020, was the only official use of fireworks at Mount Rushmore since 2009.
+A Fireworks Celebration at Mount Rushmore held on July 3, 2020, was the first of two official uses of fireworks at Mount Rushmore (the other being in 2026) since 2009.
 President Donald Trump spoke at the event, which was also attended by South Dakota Governor Kristi Noem, host of Entertainment Tonight Mary Hart, First Lady Melania Trump and Trump's eldest son Donald Trump Jr.

 The event was controversial for being held amid the ongoing COVID-19 pandemic.
 The event was also protested by Indigenous people who see Mount Rushmore as a symbol of settler colonialism and dispute ownership of the site as part of the Black Hills land claim.
 The protests helped establish the Land Back campaign in the US.

 Background

 Fireworks displays were regularly held at Mount Rushmore between 1998 and 2009.
 In 2010, the National Park Service stopped fireworks displays because of concerns about wildfires and potential contamination of drinking water.

 Speeches

 The event included remarks by Mary Hart and Governor Noem.

 Trump's remarks at the event covered his deploying of law enforcement to protect monuments, repeatedly expressed his support for God, largely ignored the ongoing COVID-19 pandemic in the United States, and included a reiteration to build the border wall.
 The speech, as described by Matthew Rowley, is all about 'the power of positive history'—by focusing on what made America great, Americans will be moved to greatness; by focusing on failure, Americans will become harsh, judgmental and intolerant.
 Although the George Floyd protests form the backdrop to Trump's words, the President nowhere mentions police brutality.
 'In other words', writes Rowley, Trump seems to argue that 'America is great because it removed the knee from the slave's neck, not wicked because it knelt over the slave for centuries'.
 Then-U.S. president Trump had been known to share an affinity with Mount Rushmore, even telling South Dakota Gov. Kristi Noem that it is a dream of his to have his own face carved onto the monument.
 In an article done by Steven Groves he reveals that Trump “joked at a campaign rally about getting enshrined alongside George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln.
 And while it was Noem, a Republican, who pushed for a return of fireworks on the eve of Independence Day, Trump committed to visiting South Dakota for the celebration”.